 An important part of the RTP consultation process is to contact RTPAs in adjacent counties that may be affected by the Inyo RTP.
 Inyo County borders Mono County to the north and Kern County and San Bernardino County to the south.
 Western Inyo County borders Fresno and Tulare County but there are no transportation links between these counties, as this is the Sierra Nevada crest.
 To the east, Inyo County borders Esmeralda, Nye, and a tiny portion of Clark County in Nevada.
 In terms of inter-county transportation connections to Nevada, Nye County has the only direct connection to Inyo County.
-The ICLTC, Mono County Local Transportation Commission (MCLTC), Kern Council of Governments (KCOG), and San Bernardino County Transportation Authority (SBCTA) have entered into multiple Memorandums of Understanding (MOUs) to leverage Interregional Transportation Improvement Program (ITIP) funds for top priority projects along the US 395 and State Route 14 corridors from Interstate 15 to the Mono County/Nevada State line and including State Route 120 in Mono County.
+The ICLTC, Mono County Local Transportation Authority (SBCTA) have entered into multiple Memorandums of Understanding (MOUs) to leverage Interregional Transportation Improvement Program (ITIP) funds for top priority projects along the US 395 and State Route 14 corridors from Interstate 15 to the Mono County/Nevada State line and including State Route 120 in Mono County.
 The top priority MOU project is the Olancha to Cartago 4-lane project.
 The tri-county MOU between Kern, San Bernardino, and Inyo Counties that leveraged funds for the 4-lane project was not renewed, however MOU commitments to future projects will be honored.
 All four adjacent counties were contacted for input in this RTP update.
-Four have responded, as discussed below.
+All four have responded, as discussed below.